jspbach/vdt-backend/README.md

 psql -U $POSTGRES_USER -d $POSTGRES_DB -f /data/load_data.sql
 ```

-If the import works, the table will be displayed afterwards.
+If the import works, the table will be displayed afterwards with real data from your CSV file.

+### Migration

+Unless there is a need for changes in tables, migration need not happen again.
+Set the `RERUN_MIGRATIONS` variable to `false`.